fan2/FuturismSchedule/network/Kerberos/Kerberos.md

 [![Figure 1: Basic Transactions in the Kerberos Protocol](https://msdn.microsoft.com/en-us/library/bb742456.ntks01_big.gif)](https://msdn.microsoft.com/en-us/library/bb742456.aspx)

-> 后续（subsequent）访问 Network Resource 业务，只需携带业务服务小票（ST）即可。
+> 后续（subsequent）在有效期内访问 Network Resource 业务，只需携带业务服务小票（ST）即可。

 Many networks are too large to efficiently store all the information about users and computers in a single directory server.
 Instead, a distributed model(*domain model*) is used, where there are a number of directory servers, each serving a subset of the network.
 In Kerberos parlance, this subset is referred to as a ***realm***（domain，域）.
 Each realm has its *own* ticket-granting server and authentication server.
 If a user needs *a ticket for a service* in a different realm（cross-realm，跨域）, the authentication server issues a TGT and the user sends the TGT to the authentication server, as before.
 The authentication server then issues a ticket, *not* for the desired service *but for* the *remote* ticket-granting server for the realm that the service is in.
 The user then sends the ticket to the remote ticket-granting server to *get the ticket* for the actual service.